hecanjog/pdintro/source/first.rst

 The rest of this workshop will build on and continue to revisit the fundementals touched on above, but now we're going to get into practical examples of use and build a little software instrument together.

-Adc~ and recording into tables
+Adc~ and recording into buffers

 Instead of a sinewave, lets play back a recording.
 First, use the put menu to create a new array and call it buffer.
 We'll use the array to store every sample of the recording we want